Sign Up With Our Farm, Garden of Eve

 - Encourage an Ethical and Sustainable Food System

 A word about the “Community” portion of Community Supported Agriculture:

 In a CSA arrangement the farmer pre-sells shares; the money goes to the cost of planting and growing crops and paying the farmer and farmworkers a living wage.
 Your money is not paying for overhead, for staffing pickup, or for the space that we use in the synagogue.
 This is why volunteering is such an essential portion of the arrangement.
 It is also a wonderful way to meet your neighbors!

-Membership in the CSA requires a one-time volunteer commitment of 90 minutes over the course of the 24-week season.
-You may select from either the early setup shift (5-6:30pm) or the clean-up shift (6:30-8pm).
+Membership in the CSA requires your volunteer commitment.
 We provide comprehensive directions and guidance, as well as an experienced core member who will be present at all times.

 You may choose to receive vegetables every week (a “full share”) or every other week (the same amount of vegetables half as often, i.e. a “half share”).
 A “combo share” bundles together fruit, eggs, and flowers in addition to vegetables and is available weekly or biweekly, or you can pick and choose which options (fruit, eggs, flowers) you want in addition to vegetables.
 There must be some vegetable component of all orders.
 You may order multiple shares (eggs are a popular item to double as share is 1/2 dozen).